For the Spanish version, click here.

 Moncloa & Argüelles

-These neighborhoods, also called the university district, are found side-by side northwest of the city center and are especially great places to live for young people and students.
+These neighbourhoods, also called the university district, are found side-by side northwest of the city center and are especially great places to live for young people and students.
 Madrid’s biggest university, La Complutense, is very close by, and it also borders the lively Malasaña and Chueca barrios.
-The area is full of bars and shops, and the main drag, Calle Princesa, has all the typical stores like Zara and El Corte Inglés.
+The area is full of bars and shops, and the main draw, Calle Princesa, has all the typical stores like Zara and El Corte Inglés.
 If you follow Princesa far enough, it turns into Gran Vía after passing through Plaza de España.
-But this doesn’t mean it’s a long ways from the city center, far from it actually, as Sol is a 10-20 minute walk away, depending on where you start.
-Full of university students, families, and local madrileños, this neighborhood is much quieter compared to Malasaña, Sol, and surrounding areas, and has more of a neighborhood than city feel.
-Adding to the neighborhood vibe are the closeby parks, the Madrid River, called Manzanares, and public swimming pool where you can enjoy the hot summer months.
-In this barrio you’ll get to know your neighbors, live alongside tons of other students both from Spain and international countries, and enjoy the perks of city life with less of the noise and tourists so typical of center-city.
+But this doesn’t mean it’s a long way from the city center, far from it actually, as Sol is a 10-20 minute walk away, depending on where you start.
+Full of university students, families, and local madrileños, this neighborhood is much quieter compared to Malasaña, Sol, and surrounding areas, and has more of a neighbourhood than city feel.
+Adding to the neighbourhood vibe are the close by parks, the Madrid River, called Manzanares, and public swimming pool which you can enjoy in the hot summer months.
+In this barrio you’ll get to know your neighbours, live alongside tons of other students both from Spain and international countries, and enjoy the perks of city life with less of the noise and tourists so typical of the center-city.

 Metros: Moncloa, Argüelles (Lines 2, 4, 6)